 There’s a broad variety of fresh and dried noodles used in Chinese cooking, and here we’ll try to cover the most common of this broad category.
 Asian and Chinese noodles can and often are used interchangeably, and you will see that we use a variety of brands and types in our recipes.
 We also provide some information on dumpling, potsticker, wonton, and egg roll wrappers.
 As always, let us know if you don’t see something you’re looking for, and we’ll do our best to add it.

 Read on to (finally) get some serious knowledge of How to cook with Chinese noodles and wrappers!

 If you’re looking for more information on other Chinese Ingredients, go to our main Chinese Ingredients Glossary page to review the different categories and easily find what you’re looking for.

 Fresh Hong Kong Style Egg Noodles

-These yellow pan-fried noodles (also known as chow mein noodles) come in different varieties.
+These yellow pan-fried noodles (also known as chow mein noodles) come in different varieties and are one of the more popular Chinese noodles.
 Two of the more prominent ones are won ton noodles, which are thin and usually lightly coated in flour, and lo mein, which yes, can be found in many a take out container across the country.
 You can find them in the refrigerated section of the Chinese grocery.
 These fresh noodles must be cooked in boiling water for about 30 seconds, rinsed, and drained before pan frying.
 But with this 2-step process, be sure not to overcook them or they won’t crisp up properly in the pan or wok, even worse–they’ll be straight up mushy.
 If you can get them, these fresh noodles are the noodle of choice for dishes like Soy Sauce Pan Fried Noodles and Gai See Chow Mein.